Skip to main content

 FdA Counselling

-Develop your career by combining this part-time counselling course with practical placements or paid work.
-Earn an academic qualification that also delivers practical skills and the option to top-up to a full honours degree.
+Are you looking to develop your career?
+Combine this part-time counselling course with practical placements or paid work.
+You'll earn a degree that delivers practical skills and gives you the option to top-up to full honours.

 Two students looking at a laptop together in a lesson